nhoizey/nicolas-hoizey.com/src/notes/2021/12/09/1/index.md

 ![A low percent of assets are cached](cloudflare-cache.png)

-Could it be because almost nobody visits the site, so the cache TTL is lower than the delay between 2 visits?
+Could it be because the cache TTL is lower than the delay between 2 visits?